 Calibration should be conducted every time you fly in a new location, after troubling incidents like crashes, or if your drone is behaving abnormally.

 Yes, strong winds can cause your drone to tilt and may affect its balance during flight.
 Always ensure the on-board sensors are working correctly for proper adjustments.

 Should I stop flying my drone immediately if it starts tilting?

 Absolutely!
 Immediate grounding can prevent additional damage caused by loss of control or potential crash scenarios.
 Investigate the issue right away.

 What kind of maintenance will prolong my drone’s life?

-Regular cleaning, timely updates with the latest firmware, and careful handling, especially during transportation and storage, help prolong a drone's lifespan.
+Regular cleaning, timely updates with the latest firmware, careful handling especially during transportation and storage help prolong a drone’s lifespan.